jamesshore/quixote/ROADMAP.md

 ## Current Feature: Documentation Update (0.10 release)

 * ✔ Revise readme
-	* *Performance note:* In some cases (specifically, Safari on Mac OS X), running Quixote while the browser is hidden causes very slow tests.
-If you have trouble with slow tests, make sure your browser windows are visible.
 * Revise API docs
 * Revise contributor docs
 	* Make a note about the browser tab needing to be visible (or __reset.js will fail with cryptic error; see GitHub issue #17)